Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The word: "coalface" is NOT an anagram of "dark elf".
+    "message": "The word: 'coalface' is NOT an anagram of 'dark elf'.",
+    "pass": false
+  }

 ### Pangram
 POST  `http://{{host}}:{{port}}/pangram/validate` - The provided JSON body should include a "phrase" key.